Two generalisations of sharp k-transitivity: Introduction

+A key property of finite sharply $2$-transitive groups is that they are \emph{split}, which we now define.
+Recall that, given a group action $X \curvearrowleft G$, a subgroup $H \leq G$ is \emph{regular} if the restriction of the action to $H$ is regular.
+We say that a group $G$ is \emph{split} if it has a regular normal subgroup $N$: in this case, it is straightforward to see from the definitions that $G$ can be written as the semidirect product of $N$ with a point-stabiliser.
+The importance of this lies in the following: if a sharply $2$-transitive group $G$ (finite or infinite) is split with regular normal subgroup $N$, then $N$ is abelian and one can define a near-field $F$ on $N$ such that $N$ is the additive group of $F$ (here, a \emph{near-field} is a skew-field where we only require right-distributivity: namely $(a + b) \cdot c = (a \cdot c) + (b \cdot c)$).
+The sharply $2$-transitive action $X \curvearrowleft G$ is then isomorphic to the action $F \curvearrowleft \mathrm{AGL}(1, F)$.
+See \cite[Section 7.6]{DM96} for more details of this.

-The classification of Zassenhaus of finite sharply $2$-transitive groups showed that such groups are ``split": they have non-trivial abelian normal subgroups, and hence are equal to $AGL(1, K)$ for a near-field $K$ (see \cite{Ten16I} for more background).
-It was a long-standing open question in the area whether all infinite sharply $2$-transitive groups are likewise also split.
-This question was answered in the negative in a relatively recent paper of Rips, Segev and Tent (\cite{RST17}), where the authors gave the first examples of non-split infinite sharply $2$-transitive groups.
-This sparked further interest in the area in recent years: see, for example, \cite{RT19}, \cite{TZ16}, \cite{Ten16}, \cite{ABW18}, \cite{AT23}, \cite{AG24}.
+To see that each finitely sharply $2$-transitive group $G$ is split, one can show the existence of a regular normal subgroup of $G$ via the structure theorem for finite Frobenius groups (\cite{Fro02} -- see \cite{Pas68} for an exposition), or via a direct elementary argument.\footnote{The following argument was provided to us by Peter Cameron.
+Let $X \curvearrowleft G$ be sharply $2$-transitive with $|X| = n$.
+Let $K$ be the set of elements of $G$ which act freely.
+It is straightforward that $|G| = n(n-1)$, $|K| = n$ and $|G_x| = n-1$ for each $x \in X$.
+For each $g \in G \setminus \{1\}$ with $\mathrm{order}(g) \mid n$, we have $\mathrm{order}(g) \nmid n-1$ and thus $g \in K$.
+Let $p$ be prime with $p \mid n$; take $g \in G$ of order $p$, so $g \in K$.
+By $2$-sharpness, the centraliser $\centr_G(g)$ is contained in $K$, so the conjugacy class $g^G$ has size $ \geq n-1$; thus $K = g^G \cup \{1\}$ and so $n$ is a power of $p$.
+Let $H$ be a Sylow $p$-subgroup of $G$.
+Then $|H| = n$ and $H \sub K$, so $H = K$, and as $K$ is a union of conjugacy classes we have $K \trianglelefteq G$.
+As each point-stabiliser of $K$ is trivial and $|X| = |K|$, the action $X \curvearrowleft K$ is transitive, so $K$ is regular.
+Also $K$ is a finite $p$-group, so has non-trivial centre via the class equation; all elements of $K \setminus \{1\}$ are conjugate, so $K$ is abelian.} It was a long-standing open question in the area whether all infinite sharply $2$-transitive groups are likewise also split.
+Many classes of infinite sharply $2$-transitive groups are indeed split (see \cite{Tit52b}, \cite{Tit56}, \cite{Ker74}, \cite{Wah86}, \cite{Ten00}, \cite{Tur04}, \cite{May06}, \cite{GG14}; for the case of finite Morley rank see \cite{BN94}, \cite{ABW18}, \cite{CT20}, \cite{CT23}).
+However, this question was answered in the negative in a relatively recent paper of Rips, Segev and Tent (\cite{RST17}), where the authors gave the first examples of non-split infinite sharply $2$-transitive groups.
+This sparked further interest in the area in recent years: see, for example, \cite{RT19}, \cite{TZ16}, \cite{Ten16I}, \cite{Ten16}, \cite{ABW18}, \cite{GG21}, \cite{AAT23}, \cite{AG24}, \cite{Ame25}, \cite{AA26}.

+\begin{rem} In some of the above literature (for example \cite{AT23}), a sharply $2$-transitive group $G$ is defined to be split if it has a non-trivial \emph{abelian} normal subgroup.
+This is equivalent to our definition, as follows.